astronomer/docs/astro/modify-cluster.md

 import PremiumBadge from '@site/src/components/PremiumBadge';

-New clusters on Astro are created with a default configuration that is suitable for standard use cases.
-However, your organization might need modifications to an existing cluster to meet specific business requirements.
-For example:
+New clusters on Astro typically have default configurations that are suitable for standard use cases.
+However, your organization might need to modify an existing cluster to meet certain networking, governance, or use case requirements.
+For example, you might need to:

 - Add a worker type, which creates a new worker node pool in your cluster and allows your team to select that worker type in a Deployment.
 - Authorize a Workspace to a cluster, which ensures that your cluster only host Deployments from a specific Workspace or set of Workspaces.